Revolutionary-Games/Thrive/doc/input_system.md

 This property defines if the method should be called with the default value even when no axis input is pressed.
 The default value is the average of all given values.

-If `RunOnAxisGroup` attribute is found on a method, all other `InvokeWithNoInput` values are ignored as the axis group overwrites them.
+If `RunOnAxisGroup` attribute is found on a method, all other `InvokeAlsoWithNoInput` values are ignored as the axis group overwrites them.

 OnlyUnhandled